 The Short Answer

 Cultural PTSD theory says that on a cultural level we are thinking and behaving in many important ways like people with PTSD think and behave.
 That is not to say that we have all been exposed to trauma or are having our own individual experiences with PTSD.
-What the theory says is that we collectively hold some important cultural norms, values, and assumptions which are similar to those of people who have PTSD, -and that we are all affected by those cultural norms, values, and assumptions.
+What the theory says is: many general Western cultural norms, values, and assumptions appear to be quite similar to issues people with PTSD typically struggle with.
+And because these are cultural level norms, values and assumptions, we are all affected by them.

-Here is a very quick and condensed version of the theory.
+Here is an article that summarizes the theory.
 A full book, Cultural PTSD, The Impact of Humanity’s Trauma Filled History, is upcoming.

 All of the articles beyond the condensed summary that are available on this website are draft versions of sections in the full book.
 Many have already been substantially revised for the book.